txyon/MoNE_Portfolio/README.md

 </p>

 ## Star Field
 The star field for this concept is designed on previously captured ground truth data of the star Mu Velorum and its surroundings.
-The reconstructed starfield consists of fibre optic strands being inserted into plywood to replicate the same star pattern.
-To add variance in sizes and illumination of the "stars" to better match the example, different-sized holes were drilled into the plywood board.
-These holes alloed multiple strands to be inserted to giving the impression of larger/brighter stars.
-It was important during this step to replicate the ground truth as close as possible to ensure the best chance of optimal optimisation.
+The reconstructed starfield consists of fibre optic strands inserted into plywood to replicate the same star pattern.
+In order to add variance in sizes and illumination of the "stars" to better match the example, different-sized holes were drilled into the plywood board.
+These holes allowed multiple strands to be inserted, giving the impression of larger/brighter stars.
+During this step, it was necessary to replicate the ground truth as closely as possible to ensure the best chance of optimal optimisation.

-The hole configurations with corresponding stands is outlined in the table below:
+The hole configurations with corresponding stands are outlined in the table below:

 | Hole Size | Strands |
 |----------|----------|